selfscrum/nextcloud_server/README.md

 # nextcloud_server
-Create a netcloud docker-based instance in the Hetzner Cloud with Terraform and Ansible
+Create a netcloud docker-based instance in the Hetzner Cloud with Terraform and Ansible.